Adityaastronomy/Real-Time-Voilence-detection/README.md

 #Contribution
 Feel free to open issues or submit pull requests for any improvements or bug fixes.

-#License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 #Future Scope
 We will extend this project and add another part of creating a violence alert message with the face of person who is detected.